bboc/things3-export/README.md

-# things3-export

-Export Script for Things 3 (by Cultured Code): Convert all tasks in all projects to TaskPaper files.
-Headers, checklists, notes and tags are preserved.
+# Export your Things 3 database to TaskPaper

+Here's a simple tool to export from [Things 3 (by Cultured Code)](https://culturedcode.com/things/) to [TaskPaper](https://www.taskpaper.com).

-I created this because I found that things is great for capturing tasks and reminders for stuff to do, but I am much more effective when I plan projects in TaskPaper.
+I created this because I found that Things is great for capturing tasks and reminders for stuff to do, but I am much more effective when I plan larger projects in TaskPaper or OmniFocus (where one can import TaskPaper files).
 YMMV.

+Currently, the exporter has the following features:

+- export tasks, projects (including the inbox) and areas
+- headers, checklists, notes
+- tags for tasks, projects and areas
+- done and trashed items are excluded
+- due dates, start dates, today and someday are added as tags to projects and tasks

+Repeating tasks are currently not supported.

 ## Usage: